Rajith-Singh/covid19_mobile_app/README.md

 ## Project Description 📝

-The **Corona Tracker App** provides users with a user-friendly interface to track the latest COVID-19 statistics across various countries.
+The **CoviTrack App** provides users with a user-friendly interface to track the latest COVID-19 statistics across various countries.
 The app fetches data from a publicly available API to display critical health data such as confirmed cases, recoveries, and deaths for each country.

 ### Features:
 - View real-time COVID-19 statistics for any country 🌐.